malescordia/cub3D/notes.md

     distance = distance * cos(degree_to_radians(ray_angle - g->ray.angle))

 This algorithm is repeated **window_width** times, in example, in every iteration we increment the angle until we have been through all the field of view.
 This distance is really helpful to calculate the height of the wall height: **wall_height = (window_height / (1.5 * distance));**

+**PARSING**

+1. Check ac and file extension.
+DONE!
+2. Get file length for iteration through its lines so memory is allocated for each line a the content if stored in a matrix.
+DONE!
+3. Specify key elements in the file content (N, S, W, E, F, C).
+4. Split input lines to extract the texture type and path.
+Check for duplicate textures.
+Assign texture paths in the map structure (in example: **map->north = path_to_the_north_texture**).
+5. Iterate through the file content, get lines starting with N, S, W, E, F, C which indicates textures declarations.
+6. Extract the map data from the file content and store it in the map structure while checking for empty lines.
+7. Check characters present in the map (0, 1, N, S, W, E)
+8. Check first and last columns of the map to ensure its only 1's.
+9. Check first and last lines of the map to ensure its only 1's.
+10. Check if each row of the starts and ends with a wall (1).
+11. Check for empty spaces.
+Verify that each floor (0) is adjacent to at least one floor (0) or wall (1).
+Also check that the player position is not surrounded by empty space.
+12. Check RGB values, do a split to check if colors are within range (0-255).
+13. Convert RGB values individually to a single hexadecimanl code.
+14. Initiate mlx game window.
+15. Set up textures, player position and colors.
+16. Handle user input events.
+17. Start game loop.